waleCloud/me/content/blog/the-engineering-meeting-paradox/index.md

 ---
-title:
+title: The engineering meeting paradox
 date: "2025-04-04T00:00:00.000Z"
 description: What if I told you the most critical battles in software engineering aren’t fought in code repositories, but in meetings?
 These are the arenas where time either dies a slow, agonizing death or emerges victorious with a clear decision in hand.
 Engineers love to hate meetings, but the truth is: meetings aren’t the enemy.
-But if your engineering team’s calendar looks like a Jira board after a production outage—overloaded, chaotic, and littered with unresolved dependencies—you’re not having meetings.
+But if your engineering team’s calendar looks like a Jira board after a production outage, overloaded, chaotic, and littered with unresolved dependencies—you’re not having meetings.
 You’re hosting a recurring funeral for productivity.
 category: ["Tech"]
-featuredImage: ./img/
+featuredImage: ./img/The engineering meeting paradox.png

 ---

 What if I told you the most critical battles in software engineering aren’t fought in code repositories, but in meetings?
 These are the arenas where time either dies a slow, agonizing death or emerges victorious with a clear decision in hand.
 Engineers love to hate meetings, but the truth is: meetings aren’t the enemy.
-But if your engineering team’s calendar looks like a Jira board after a production outage—overloaded, chaotic, and littered with unresolved dependencies—you’re not having meetings.
+But if your engineering team’s calendar looks like a Jira board after a production outage, overloaded, chaotic, and littered with unresolved dependencies—you’re not having meetings.
 You’re hosting a recurring funeral for productivity.

 ## When "Just Send an Email" Isn't Enough: Navigating Meeting Culture in Engineering

-Ever notice how we engineers can spend hours optimizing database queries to save milliseconds but then sit through hour-long meetings where the only decision made is to **schedule another meeting?** The irony isn't lost on us.
+Ever notice how we engineers can spend hours optimizing database queries to save milliseconds but then sit through hour-long meetings where the only decision made is to **schedule another meeting?** The irony isn't lost on us 😀.
 In a world where ***"this meeting could have been an email"*** has become a battle cry, we often miss the nuanced reality of when meetings actually create value versus when they're just ceremonial time sinks.

 ## The Meeting Spectrum: Time Vampires vs. Decision Accelerators